 The Office of Police and Public Safety is a combination of sworn Augustana College police officers and non-sworn, unarmed Augustana College public safety officers.
 The police officers are employees of the college that have completed a certified police academy.
-These officers are the Chief and Deputy Chief of the department.
-They generally are on duty Monday-Friday from 7 a.m.-4:30 p.m.
-These police officers have the power to arrest on college property, at a college-sponsored event or if an offense is committed in their presence.
+The Chief of Police is the sole police officer.
+The Chief is generally on duty Monday-Friday from 8 a.m. - 4:30 p.m.
+The police officer have the power to arrest on college property, at a college-sponsored event or if an offense is committed in their presence.
 However, in the rare occasions when an arrest or investigation of a felony offense is warranted, the Rock Island Police Department usually will be asked to intervene.

 Augustana public safety officers are on duty 24 hours a day.
-They are non-sworn, unarmed employees of the college who report violations of the Code of Social Conduct directly to the Dean of Students.
-Although Public Safety staff will handle minor disturbances or disputes between students, they will contact Augustana's sworn officers or the Rock Island Police Department when circumstances indicate that physical contact might be necessary to control a given situation.
+They are non-sworn, unarmed employees of the college who, among other general safety and surveillance responsibilities, report violations of the Code of Social Conduct directly to the Dean of Students.
+Although Public Safety staff will handle minor disturbances or disputes between students, they will contact Augustana's sworn officers or the Rock Island Police Department when circumstances indicate that such intervention might be necessary to control a given situation.
 The Office of Police and Public Safety has a close working relationship with the Rock Island Police Department, the Rock Island County Sheriff's Office and the Illinois State Police.

 A student-operated transportation service, Augustana College Express Service (ACES) (ext.
 7550), is available usually beginning the third week of fall term.
-Normal operating hours are between 7 p.m.-1:50 a.m. every day of the week.
+Normal operating hours are 7 days per week from 6:00 p.m. - 12:30 a.m.
 The van will take students to and from campus and nearby off-campus locations.

-All members of the campus community are encouraged to immediately report criminal actions or emergency situations to the Office of Police and Public Safety and/or the Rock Island Police Department.
+Situations requiring an emergency response should be reported to the local emergency '911' service.
+All members of the campus community are also encouraged to immediately report criminal actions or emergency situations to the Office of Police and Public Safety, after emergency services has been notified.
 Situations not requiring emergency response can be reported to Police and Public Safety, Residential Life, the Dean of Students or the Office of Student Life and Leadership for referral.
 A confidential incident report may be filed through the Dean of Students webpage.
 To contact Police and Public Safety, dial 309-794-7711.
 To contact local emergency services including ambulances, Rock Island Fire and Police Departments, dial 9-911 if calling from a campus phone or 911 if using a non-campus phone.